allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 }
 ```

-A unique index will automatically be created on both fields along with the collection.
+An unique index will be automatically created on pair of both fields along with the collection.

 Many developers would most likely prefer to use an artificial key, and index the `name` and `surname` fields
 separately, as shown in collection `coll2`: